rusefi/rusefi_documentation/Developing-On-Linux.md

 reset run
 exit
 ```
+Conveniently, OpenOCD will retain a history of commands, allowing you to use up-arrows to retrieve previous commands.

 On a nucleo-h743, I don't seem to get much indication this worked, but if you connect via gdb:
 ```